cmu-cryptosystems/FABLE/README.md

 # FABLE: Batched Evaluation on Confidential Lookup Tables in 2PC

-This is the end-to-end implementation of the USENIX Security '25 paper "FABLE: Batched Evaluation on Confidential Lookup Tables in 2PC".
+This is the end-to-end implementation of the USENIX Security '25 paper "FABLE: Batched Evaluation on Confidential Lookup Tables in 2PC."

+The extended version of FABLE's paper can be found at https://eprint.iacr.org/2025/1081.
+You may also find the artifact evaluation at FABLE-AE (https://github.com/timzsu/FABLE-AE).

 ## Dependency Installation